 The following events are coming up in and around our lake:

-- May 23, 2020: Christie Lake Association Annual Meeting
+- Delayed Due to COVID-19: Christie Lake Association Annual Meeting

-- July 4, 2020: Holiday Boat Parade
+- July 4, 2021: Holiday Boat Parade

 Decorate your boat and/or yourselves and leave from your dock at 2pm.
 The parade will form as we all move in a counter clockwise direction (at slow, no-wake speeds, of course).
 Join in at any point and enjoy a full lap around the lake to admire the costumes and decorations.Following the parade, those who wish to participate in a water toss competition can remain in the center of the lake for the "battle".
 To be environmentally friendly please consider competing with soaker guns or buckets of water and using only bio-degradable balloons.

-- 2020 Astronomical Events
+- 2021 Astronomical Events

 February 10: Best View of Mercury!
 Catch the hottest planet just above the western horizon in the evening sky at sunset.

 May 6-7: Eta Aquarids Meteor Shower (30/hr from Halley's Comet, best after midnight, from Aquarius.
-Nearly full moon, though, so open up your lake house this weekend and catch the extra bright ones!)
+Second quarter moon may wash out another one this year.)

-November 4-5: Taurids Meteor Shower (5-10/hr, best after midnight, from Taurus (look for the red "eye") -- first quarter moon, though)
+November 4-5: Taurids Meteor Shower (5-10/hr, best after midnight, from Taurus (look for the red "eye") -- new moon will help.)

-November 17-18: Leonids Meteor Shower (15/hr, best after midnight, from Leo -- with the crewscent moon setting early.)
+November 17-18: Leonids Meteor Shower (15/hr, best after midnight, from Leo -- with another full moon.
+Sigh.)

-November 30: Penumbral Lunar Eclipse: Another eclipse!
+November 19: Penumbral Lunar Eclipse: Another eclipse, yea!

-December 21-22: Ursids Meteor Shower (5-10/hr, best after midnight, from Ursa Minor -- a first quarter moon won't cause much problem, but the cold weather might!)
+December 21-22: Ursids Meteor Shower (5-10/hr, best after midnight, from Ursa Minor -- but another full moon.
+Ugh!)